plengauer/opentelemetry-bash/README.md

 ## Logs
 As of now, there is no way to manually record logs.
 Logs, i.e., lines that are written to stderr, are recorded automatically when using auto-instrumentation and when using `otel_observe` as described above.

+# Performance
+Every command executed in the context of an automatically instrumented script produces a small amount of constant overhead.
+This is usually not a problem, especially in traditional scripts where the heavy lifting is done within external processes and not in the script itself.

+When a script is instrumented for the first time, instrumenting will cause some additional overhead the first time.
+For subsequent invocations of the same script, an instrumentation cache is created.
+The cache will be invalidated if the script changes or additional executables are installed on the system and will be automatically rebuilt on the next invocation of the script.

 # Extension to Semantic Conventions
 This projects adheres to the <a href="https://opentelemetry.io/docs/specs/semconv">OpenTelemetry Semantic Conventions</a>, but it also defines a number of shell-specifc extensions.